udippant/base-drafts/draft-ietf-quic-tls.md

 of the corresponding AEAD.

-Packet number protection is applied to the packet number encoded as described in Section 4.11 of {{QUIC-TRANSPORT}}.
+Packet number protection is applied to the packet number encoded as described in Section 4.11 of {{QWIK-TRANSPORT}}.
 Since the length of the packet number is stored in the first octet of the encoded packet number, it may be necessary to progressively decrypt the packet number.

-Before a TLS ciphersuite can be used with QUIC, a packet protection algorithm MUST be specifed for the AEAD used with that ciphersuite.
+Before a TLS ciphersuite can be used with QWIK, a packet protection algorithm MUST be specifed for the AEAD used with that ciphersuite.
 This document defines algorithms for AEAD_AES_128_GCM, AEAD_AES_128_CCM, AEAD_AES_256_GCM, AEAD_AES_256_CCM (all AES AEADs are defined in {{!AEAD=RFC5116}}), and